spacelift-io/user-documentation/docs/integrations/api.md

 }
 ```

-Assuming all went well, the result of the above query will return your JWT bearer token, which you will now be able to use to authenticate other queries.
-Once acquired, ensure you use this bearer token in your requests.
-If you want to access the API reliably in an automated way, we suggest using the [Spacelift API Key > Token](api.md#spacelift-api-key-token) approach as Spacelift tokens expire after 1 hour.
+This query should return your JWT bearer token, which you can use to authenticate other queries by using it as the bearer token in your requests.
+If you want to automatically access the API reliably, we suggest the [Spacelift API Key](api.md#spacelift-api-key) approach, as Spacelift tokens expire after 1 hour.

 ## Insomnia setup

 You can create request libraries in Insomnia to make it easier to work with the Spacelift API.
 You can also automate the JWT token generation process using the [Environment Variables](https://docs.insomnia.rest/insomnia/environment-variables){: rel="nofollow"} feature.

+### Copy the schema

 Copy the following JSON to your clipboard: